Jok98/Jok98.github.io/pages/cv.md

 </div>

 ## About Me
-IT enthusiast always seeking to broaden my knowledge in software development.
-I document my learning journey on [my site](https://jok98.github.io) and [GitHub](https://github.com/Jok98/Jok98.github.io).
+As an IT enthusiast I'm always looking for increase my knowledge in the field of software, not focusing on a specific language or technology but trying to develop a mind set capable of adapting in any environment.

 ## Tech Stack